isabella232/sc_Hero/Script.markdown

 **Jessy**
 A modifier is simply a type method or property defined on `HeroModifier`—there are all sorts of modifiers you can use, so I highly recommend you check out HeroModifier.swift in the framework's source to see what's available.

-I need to make sure both the source and the destination views are using this particualr technique, so I'll make the same changes to VideoViewController.swift…
+I need to make sure both the source and the destination views are using this particular technique, so I'll make the same changes to VideoViewController.swift…

 # *`VideoViewController.swift`*
 > add the following `import` statement